-7. Model the Behaviours They Should Follow
+7. Model the Behaviors They Should Follow

 It is incredibly challenging to follow a leader who says one thing but does another.
 If you’ve ever had this type of leader, then you know how this type of leadership can jeopardize the trust you have in your leader and the experience you have on the job.
-For this reason, it is imperative as leaders in the public sector that you “walk the walk” by modeling the behaviours you expect of your employees.
+For this reason, it is imperative as leaders in the public sector that you “walk the walk” by modeling the behaviors you expect of your employees.

 Technically this is called observational learning, which is a component of American psychologist Albert Bandura’s social learning theory.
-It is a “method of learning that consists of observing and modeling another individual’s behaviour or attitudes.”
+It is a “method of learning that consists of observing and modeling another individual’s behavior or attitudes.”

-Put It Into Action: How-To Be a Model Employees Follow
+Put It Into Action: How to Be a Model Employees Follow

 According to this theory, four steps must happen for employees to see you as a model worth following:

 To help you imagine what this might look like in practice, here is an example.
 Say your team has been historically risk-averse and resistant to change, but you wish to see that change.
-The next time a change initiative is announced by your organization, stop yourself from speaking badly of the initiative or all the reasons why it won’t work, as these are the types of behaviours you are going to need to stop.
+The next time a change initiative is announced by your organization, stop yourself from speaking badly of the initiative or all the reasons why it won’t work, as these are the types of behaviors you are going to need to stop.
 Instead, you could vocalize your support and the ways you plan to help the team embrace it.
-Then, if an employee replicates those positive behaviours, take the chance to positively reinforce them in front of their teammates to motivate more of the same.
+Then, if an employee replicates those positive behaviors, take the chance to positively reinforce them in front of their teammates to motivate more of the same.